-27 2.10 Instructions: A collection of provisions drawn from one or more CCITT Recommendations dealing with practical operational procedures for the handling of telecommunication traffic (e.g., acceptance, transmission, accounting).
+27

 Reasons: Europe proposes the suppression of the reference to “Instructions”.
 Both Recommendation C.3 (Instructions for international communications services) and ITU-T Recommendation E.141, (Instructions for operators on the operator-assisted international telephone service) were withdrawn.
 Therefore, Europe considers that references to instructions are outdated and should be suppressed.